Home of the Groove

 - Location: Lafayette, Louisiana, United States

-Former resident of Memphis, TN, where I did a volunteer weekly radio show called "New Orleans: Under the Influence" from 1988 to 2004 on WEVL 89.9 FM.
-I've been collecting this kind of music (& others) much longer.
+I currently host a weekly show, "Funkify Your Life", on KRVS 88.7 FM in Lafayette which includes music covered on HOTG and more.
+You can listen-in live Thursdays at 2:00 PM or to the rebroadcast Fridays at 9:00 PM, or stream shows on demand and see playlists at the station website under the Programs tab.
+I am a former resident of Memphis, TN, where I did a weekly radio show called "New Orleans: Under the Influence" from 1988 to 2004 on WEVL 89.9 FM.
+I've been collecting and researching this kind of music (& others) even longer.

 HOTG Heads Up

 Note: Audio files on this blog are not high resolution (usually 128k) and are posted for reference purposes only.
-Please do not link directly to the audio files.
-Download and listen responsibly and in moderation.
+Please do not link directly to them.
 Use caution if booty shaking while operating vehicles or heavy machinery.
 Whenever possible, please buy music by these artists!!!

 EMAIL: hotgblog (AT) gmail (DOT) com